 Major difference: An extra sitting room.

-This is the only room category that doesn’t have a single supplement, because it’s made for one person and it’s 183 sq feet.
+This is the only room category that doesn’t have outside space, and it’s 183 sq feet.
 It doesn’t have a balcony, but it does have a large picture window.

 Major difference: No balcony, but it has a large picture window.